This organization shall be known as the Oregon State University Extension Association (OSUEA).

 This organization may be dissolved by a two-thirds majority of the membership voting at an annual meeting if the proposal for dissolution was sent to the membership with the notice of the meeting.

-Any funds in the treasure, after payment of outstanding obligations at the time of dissolution shall be given to the Oregon State University Foundation for the Extension Fellowship Fund.
+Any funds in the treasury, after payment of outstanding obligations at the time of dissolution, shall be given to the Oregon State University Foundation for the OSU Extension Professional Development Fund.

 When the execution of any contract, conveyance or other instrument has been authorized without specification of the executing officer, the executive committee shall have the authority to designate the officer or agent who shall have authority to execute the instruments in the name of the corporation.